 SWITCH/AP REQUIREMENT: The switches and APs should understand the mDNS/DLNA-UPnP protocol for service publishing /discovery and resolution in order to act as a responder.
 This is entirely a software based solution.

-CONFIGURATION WORKFLOW FOR OV
+CONFIGURATION WORKFLOW FOR OV <- applicable to MLB use case

 Assumption: